-Week of: Chapter Section Topics Jan 8 - Jan 12 1 - Macroeconomic Foundations Four core principles Jan 15 - Jan 19 1, 21 GDP Jan 22 - Jan 26 21, 22 GDP/Economic Growth Jan 29 - Feb 2 23 Unemployment Feb 5 - Feb 9 23, 24 Inflation Feb 12 - Feb 16 24 Tentative Exam #1 Review Feb 19 - Feb 23 25 The Micro Foundations of Macroeconomics Consumption and Saving Feb 26 - Mar 1 26, 27 Investment/The Financial Sector Mar 4 - Mar 8 SPRING BREAK SPRING BREAK Mar 11 - Mar 15 28 The Micro Foundations of Macroeconomics International Finance and the Exchange Rate Mar 18 - Mar 22 28 Tentative Exam #2 Exchange Rates/Review/Exam Mar 25 - Mar 29 29 Business Cycles Business Cycles Apr 1 - Apr 5 33 Aggregate Demand/Aggregate Supply
+Feb 12 - Feb 16 24 Tentative Exam #1 Review

+Feb 19 - Feb 23 25 The Micro Foundations of Macroeconomics Consumption and Saving

+Feb 26 - Mar 1 26, 27 Investment/The Financial Sector

+Mar 4 - Mar 8 SPRING BREAK SPRING BREAK

+Mar 11 - Mar 15 28 The Micro Foundations of Macroeconomics International Finance and the Exchange Rate

+Mar 18 - Mar 22 28 Tentative Exam #2 Exchange Rates/Review/Exam

+Mar 25 - Mar 29 29 Business Cycles

+Apr 1 - Apr 5 33 Business Cycles Aggregate Demand/Aggregate Supply

 Apr 8 - 12 33 Aggregate Demand/Aggregate Supply

 Apr 15 - 19 34 Policy Monetary Policy

-Apr 22 - Apr 26 35 Fiscal Policy
+Apr 22 - Apr 26 35 ž Fiscal Policy

 Apr 29 - May 3 Review Review Catch up/Review

 May 6 - May 10 Review Final Exam Exam

-General Education Competency/Learning Outcome(s) OR CTE Competency/Department Learning Outcome(s): This Course meets general education competency six.
-Upon completion of the course, students will demonstrate knowledge of social structures.
+General Education Competency/Learning Outcome(s) OR CTE Competency/Department Learning Outcome(s):

+This Course meets general education competency six.
+Upon completion of the course, students will demonstrate knowledge of social structures by:

-- 1. Identify the varieties of human social groupings by - a.
-Understanding the collective actions of individual and their impact on the economy. - b.
-Defining the interactions that occur between individuals, businesses, and the government. - 2.
-Shows knowledge of governmental structures by - a.
-Understanding the role governments play in influencing business cycles. - b.
-Articulating the implications of government intervention in the economy. - 3.
-Explains the implication(s) of colliding social structures by - a.
+- 1. Recognizing human social structures - a.
+Defining the interactions that occur between individuals, businesses, and the government. - b.
+Understanding the role governments play in influencing business cycles. - c.
+Articulating the implications of government intervention in the economy. - d.
 Understanding the interdependencies inherent in the macroeconomy and the influence of government interactions and policies on market outcomes.

-Relationship to Campus Focus: This course supports the campus theme of "Nature, Technology and Beyond" by fostering the skills and knowledge necessary to utilize natural, human and technological resources successfully and confidently.
+Relationship to Campus Focus:

+This course supports the campus theme of "Nature, Technology and Beyond" by fostering the skills and knowledge necessary to utilize natural, human and technological resources successfully and confidently.

+Classroom Policies:

-Classroom Policies: Be respectful of other students, instructors, and guests.
+Be respectful of other students, instructors, and guests.
 Use of cell phones and other electronic devices is prohibited during exams.
 We will follow any COVID-19 classroom policies currently in force by the University system.